 The interest rate level is very low at present, and long-term investments cannot rely on this interest rate spanning the life of a housing loan.
-According to money market expectations, the interest rate will eventually stabilise around $5\frac{1}{2}$ per cent (Chart 26).
-This is consistent with an inflation target of $2\frac{1}{2}$ per cent and a long-term real interest rate in line with the level abroad.
+According to money market expectations, the interest rate will eventually stabilise around 51⁄2 per cent (see Chart 26).
+This is consistent with an inflation target of 21⁄2 per cent and a long-term real interest rate in line with the level abroad.
 This interest rate, with a mark-up for banks' margins, provides a more realistic expression of the interest rate level that will apply over the loan's life than the floating interest rate prevailing today.

-It may prove to be particularly challenging for borrowers to assess their debtservicing capacity over time at a time when the interest rate is abnormally low.
+It may prove to be particularly challenging for borrowers to assess their debt-servicing capacity over time at a

+Chart 27 Debt and interest expenses.
+Per cent of household income time when the interest rate is abnormally low.
 Such a low interest rate also places particular demands on banks in assessing the creditworthiness of borrowers.
 But experience has shown that the underlying cause of loans defaults can be overly optimistic assessments on the part of both the lender and borrower.